CWWhitney/CWWhitney.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 I use collaborative research and holistic analysis approaches to describe systems and model decision impact pathways.
 I work with diverse groups including policy makers, researchers, food activists, small-scale farmers and indigenous communities.
-I seek to address sustainability issues that are of direct relevance to vulnerable groups and to offer new lenses through which to view the development process.
-My work is related to human ecology, agroforestry and agrobiodiversity.
+I seek to address sustainability issues that are of direct relevance to vulnerable communities and to offer new lenses through which to view the development process.
+My work is related to human ecology, agroforestry and decision analysis.